llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/readability/math-missing-parentheses.rst

 readability-math-missing-parentheses
 ====================================

-Check for mising parantheses in mathematical expressions that involve operators of different priorities.
+Check for missing parentheses in mathematical expressions that involve operators of different priorities.
+Parentheses in mathematical expressions clarify the order of operations, especially with different-priority operators.
+Lengthy or multiline expressions can obscure this order, leading to coding errors.
+IDEs can aid clarity by highlighting parentheses.
+Explicitly using parentheses also clarify what the developer had in mind when writing the expression.
+Ensuring their presence reduces ambiguity and errors, promoting clearer and more maintainable code.

 Before: